 Answer Every Comment

-This the most challenging tip that I wish I used myself!
+This is the most challenging tip that I wish I used myself!
 I’m known for letting comments pile up until I can’t handle responding to all of them.

 However, this spring I’m dedicated to reviewing all the feedback I receive.
 Supposedly, it’ll help me to understand what my readers want to read.
-A side benefit: last time I did this, my traffic boomed!
+A side benefits: last time I did this, my traffic boomed!